bevyengine/bevy-website/content/learn/book/welcome/app/_index.md

 Generally, you'll be operating at a higher-level of abstraction than this: thinking about data in terms of specific resources or components, adding systems to the right place rather than manipulating the `Schedule` yourself, and sticking to the default runner.

-To do so, you'll use the API defined by `AppBuilder`.
+To do so, you'll use the various methods of the `App`.
 The most fundamental things you'll do here are to initialize resources in the `World`, add systems to our schedule, and import logic in bulk using plugins.
 Let's write a very simple demo that shows how those work.